Abstract

 Negative Entries

-The shape index allows for describing RDF data shapes that are not present within a subweb.
+The Shape Index allows for describing RDF data shapes that are not present within a subweb.
 This is indicated using the `si:excludes` property within a `si:Entry`.
 Shapes specified in this way MUST adhere to a closed-world assumption, ensuring that no sets of triples within the subweb target validate against these shapes.
-It is RECOMMENDED to use these exclusions alongside shape constraints in the index, particularly to specify when nested shapes are absent from the subweb.
+It is RECOMMENDED to use these exclusions alongside shape constraints in the index, especially to specify when nested shapes are absent from the subweb.

 <http://mySubweb.com/index2> a si:ShapeIndex ;